petermann/masks-form-fields/trunk/readme.txt

 [Click here](https://gist.github.com/petermann/fd1a898e02ca91a0d7231a9f8ee662b4) for more details on how to add custom mask.

 == Changelog ==

+= 1.11.2 =
+* Convert line endings from CRLF to LF
+* Tested in WordPress 6.7

 = 1.11.1 =
 * Fixed JS minification conflict: Added semicolon after JSON declaration in wp_add_inline_script. (commit#3529ce1)